 With approval of the faculty advisor and Academic Dean, MASJ students may take up to six graduate-level credits in courses offered at other accredited schools.
-Courses listed in the Union catalog may not be taken at other schools.
-Registration for outside courses is normally limited to one course per semester.
-Partner schools are those with which Union has a cross-registration or other recognition agreement, only the following:
+Cross-registration is not allowed in the first semester of the program.
+In the absence of exceptional circumstances, courses available at Union must be taken at Union, and students may not substitute courses taken at other schools for courses fulfilling field distribution requirements.
+Registration for outside courses is normally limited to one course per semester and is not recommended for the first semester.
+Students should refer to the Academic Catalogue and website (https://utsnyc.edu/academics/registrar/course-registration-grades/cross-registration/) for complete information regarding the conditions, limitations, and procedures for cross-registration.